bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 Possible types are the following:

 day
-The string used for the day, for example “`17`”.
+The string used for the day, for example "`17`”.

 dayPeriod
-The string used for the day period, for example, “`AM`”, “`PM`”, “`in the morning`”, or “`noon`”
+The string used for the day period, for example, "`AM`”, "`PM`”, "`in the morning`”, or "`noon`”

 era
-The string used for the era, for example “`BC`” or “`AD`”.
+The string used for the era, for example "`BC`” or "`AD`”.

 fractionalSecond
-The string used for the fractional seconds, for example “`0`” or “`00`” or “`000`”.
+The string used for the fractional seconds, for example "`0`” or "`00`” or "`000`”.

 hour
-The string used for the hour, for example “`3`” or “`03`”.
+The string used for the hour, for example "`3`” or "`03`”.

 literal
-The string used for separating date and time values, for example “`/`”, “`,`”, “`o'clock`”, “`de`”, etc.
+The string used for separating date and time values, for example "`/`”, "`,`”, "`o'clock`”, "`de`”, etc.

 minute
-The string used for the minute, for example “`00`”.
+The string used for the minute, for example "`00`”.

 month
-The string used for the month, for example “`12`”.
+The string used for the month, for example "`12`”.

 relatedYear
-The string used for the related 4-digit Gregorian year, in the event that the calendar’s representation would be a yearName instead of a year, for example “`2019`”.
+The string used for the related 4-digit Gregorian year, in the event that the calendar’s representation would be a yearName instead of a year, for example "`2019`”.

 second
-The string used for the second, for example “`07`” or “`42`”.
+The string used for the second, for example "`07`” or "`42`”.

 timeZoneName
-The string used for the name of the time zone, for example “`UTC`”.
+The string used for the name of the time zone, for example "`UTC`”.

 weekday
-The string used for the weekday, for example “`M`”, “`Monday`”, or “`Montag`”.
+The string used for the weekday, for example "`M`”, "`Monday`”, or "`Montag`”.

 year
-The string used for the year, for example “`2012`” or “`96`”.
+The string used for the year, for example "`2012`” or "`96`”.

 yearName
-The string used for the yearName in relevant contexts, for example “`geng-zi`”
+The string used for the yearName in relevant contexts, for example "`geng-zi`”

 Polyfill
 --------